canonical-websites/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-travis-ci/continuous-snap-delivery-from-travis-ci.md

 ### Next steps

-  - Travis CI is very nice, but it can only build snaps for the amd64 architecture.
-If you need to deliver your snaps for users in other architectures like armhf and arm64, you can [use the snapcraft build service].
+  - Travis CI is very nice, but it can only build snaps for the AMD64 and Arm64 architectures.
+If you need to deliver your snaps for users in other architectures like armhf, you can [use the snapcraft build service].
   - Learn some more advanced techniques on how to use snaps by looking for other [tutorials]!
   - Join the snapcraft.io community by subscribing to [our forum].